 Here’s more from Just Care:

-- To make sure you are not paying more than you need for your care, here are six tips for keeping your drug costs down if you have Medicare.
+- To make sure you’re not paying more than you need for your care, here are six tips for keeping your drug costs down if you have Medicare.

-- And, here are two tips for keeping your emergency care costs down.
+- Here are two tips for keeping your emergency care costs down.

-- If you’re shopping for a health plan, here are four tips for keeping your health plan costs down, whether you have Medicare or have commercial health insurance.
+- Here are four tips for keeping your health plan costs down, whether you have Medicare or have commercial health insurance.